An introduction to Galton-Watson trees and their local limits: Bienaym e-Galton-Watson trees and extinction

-Recall that the GW tree $\tau$ conditionally on the extinction event is a GW tree with offspring distribution $\tilde p$, whose generating function is:
+If $p(0)>0$ (and thus $q>0)$, recall that the BGW tree $\tau$ conditionally on the extinction event is a BGW tree with offspring distribution $\tilde p$, whose generating function is:

-We observe that the generating function $g(r)$ of the super-critical offspring distribution $p$ can be recovered from the extinction probability $q$, the generating functions $g_{\tilde p}$ and $g_{\hat p}$ of the offspring distribution of the backbone process (for $r\geq q$) and of the GW tree conditionally on the extinction event (for $r\leq q$):
+We observe that the generating function $g(r)$ of the super-critical offspring distribution $p$ can be recovered from the extinction probability $q$, the generating functions $g_{\tilde p}$ and $g_{\hat p}$ of the offspring distribution of the BGW tree conditionally on the extinction event (for $r\leq q$) and of the backbone process (for $r\geq q$):

-We can therefore read from the super-critical generating functions $g_p$, the sub-critical generating function $g_{\tilde p}$ and the super-critical generating function $g_{\hat p}$, see Figure \ref{fig:gene2}.
+We can therefore read from the super-critical generating functions $g_p$, the sub-critical generating function $g_{\tilde p}$ and the super-critical generating function $g_{\hat p}$, see Fig.~\ref{fig:gene2}.

-\section{Kesten's tree}
+\subsection{Kesten's tree}

-\subsection{Definition}
+\subsubsection{Definition}

-We define what we call Kesten's tree.
-For a probability distribution $p=(p(n), n\in \N)$ on $\N$ with finite mean $m$, the corresponding size-biased distribution $p^*=(p^*(n), n\in \N)$ is defined by:
+The Kesten's tree is a multi-type Galton-Watson tree, that is a random tree where all individuals reproduce independently of the others, but the offspring distrbution depends on the type of the individual.
+For a probability distribution $p=(p(n), n\in \N)$ on $\N$ with finite positive mean $m$, the corresponding size-biased distribution $p^*=(p^*(n), n\in \N)$ is defined by: